-Many different procedures can be safely done in the catheterization lab instead of an operating room.
+Many different procedures can be safely done in the lab instead of an operating room.

 What are catheters?

-Catheters are spaghetti-like plastic tubes used to insert special equipment to diagnose or treat a heart problem.
+Catheters are spaghetti-like plastic tubes used to insert special tools to diagnose or treat a heart problem.

 Why are catheters used?

-For diagnosis, catheters may be used to measure pressure in the heart.
-Catheters can be used to insert special dyes that enable doctors to take pictures of the inside of the heart (called angiography).
+For diagnosis, doctors may use catheters to measure pressure in the heart or to insert special dyes so they can take pictures of the inside of the heart (called angiography).

-These diagnostic procedures help the doctor plan your child's care by providing information that an electrocardiogram (ECG) may not be able to show.
+These procedures help doctors plan your child’s care by showing details that an electrocardiogram (ECG or EKG) or echocardiogram may not be able to.

 Often, catheters are used to treat common heart defects.
 This use is called interventional or therapeutic catheterization.

-Catheters may be used to open up narrowed blood vessels and heart valves, close holes in the wall between heart chambers (septum) and close abnormal blood vessels.
+Catheters may be used to open narrow blood vessels and heart valves, close holes in the wall (septum) between heart chambers and close abnormal blood vessels.